Skip to content

 Atlantic Meridional Overturning Circulation (AMOC) Thermohaline Current

 The AMOC is literally a conveyor belt for exchanging heat and nutrients across four of the five world’s major oceans.
 The process begins in the Labrador Sea.
 A major part of this current includes the Gulf Stream, which keeps Europe warmer than the east coast of the United States.
 Video 3 explains how it works and why it’s so important.
 Video 4 is a 3D animation of the flow and eddies as the current moves around the Atlantic.
+Recent (2024) research reveals the impacts on Aotearoa (News; this website).

 Video 3: How AMOC transports heat and nutrients around the planet, and the implications if it shuts down (August 2023).